Ringhals Nuclear Power Plant: Planning and construction, 1965-1983

 Planning and land procurement of the site started in 1965.
-Two reactors were ordered in 1968: one boiling water reactor from ABB-ATOM (R1) and one pressurized water reactor from Westinghouse (R2).
+Two reactors were ordered in 1968: one boiling water reactor from ASEA-Atom (R1) and one pressurized water reactor from Westinghouse (R2).
 Construction work started in 1969; commercial operation started for R2 in 1975, and for R1 in 1976.

 Two more pressurized water reactors, R3 and R4, were ordered from Westinghouse in 1971 and construction work started in 1972.

 So far the public and political opinion in Sweden was fairly positive to nuclear power.
 One reason was that until 1970 nearly all electricity came from a continuously increasing exploitation of the large and wild rivers in the north of Sweden, and the diminishing number of remaining, unexploited rivers created fierce opposition against further hydro power development.

 Opinion changed and in the parliamentary election of 1976 a new government was elected with a clear mandate to phase out nuclear power no later than 1985.
 Formally this was imposed through a new law, Villkorslagen which required proof of an "absolute safe" method for disposal of spent nuclear fuel before new reactors were allowed to be loaded with fresh nuclear fuel.
 The law went into force in spring 1977 and hindered the recently completed unit R3 from being loaded with nuclear fuel.
 The Swedish nuclear industry then developed a concept for disposal of high-level radioactive waste called KBS-1, later further developed to KBS-3.

 Based upon the KBS-1 concept R3 was, through a highly controversial process including a governmental crisis, granted permission to load fuel on 27 March 1979.
 The Three Mile Island accident occurred the following day which triggered a referendum in Sweden about nuclear power.
 The referendum was held on 23 March 1980 and the result was interpreted as a "yes" to completion of construction and operation of the whole Swedish nuclear program with 12 reactors.
 Hence R3 could be loaded with fuel and started commercial operation on 9 September 1981, more than four years after essentially completed the construction phase in 1977.

 R4 was also somewhat delayed due to the referendum but also due to remediation of some technical problems identified at the start-up of the sister-plant R3, and started commercial operation on 21 November 1983.